-Sterling Academy is based in Florida, and as such uses Florida academic standards and graduation requirements.
-Students may study at Sterling from any location; since their school is based in Florida, they will be held to Florida standards no matter their state of residency.
+Sterling Academy is based in Florida, and takes into consideration Florida academic standards in graduation requirements.
+Students may study at Sterling from any location.
 Florida's academic structure is as follows: Each full-year-length class, which is equivalent to two semesters, provides one regular academic credit.
 Florida law (Section 1003.436, Florida Statute) defines a full credit as a minimum 135 hours of bona fide instruction in a designated course of study.

 At Sterling Academy, we normally assign students one semester of a course at a time.
-One semester equals 0.5 credits, so on average, a student should expect to spend about 68 hours to complete a one-semester course.
+One semester equals 0.5 credits, so on average, a student should expect to spend about 70-90 hours/14-18 weeks to complete a one-semester course.

-A high school student needs to earn 6 credits in an academic year.
+A high school student needs to earn 5.5 credits in an academic year.
 The total number of credits already earned by a student at the beginning of his or her academic year determines grade level placement/classification for that year.

-0 - 5.99 credits completed: 9th grade 6 - 11.99 credits completed: 10th grade 12 - 17.99 credits completed: 11th grade 18 or more credits completed: 12th grade
+0 - 5.50 credits completed: 9th grade 6 - 11.00 credits completed: 10th grade 11.50 - 16.50 credits completed: 11th grade 17 or more credits completed: 12th grade